riceissa/breathing/doc.md

 I think there are two broad ways you can react to "you need to clear your nose".
 One of them will be to say "Yeah, I hardly ever breathe through my nose; I know I need to work on it but I don't know how".
 The other is to say "I already breathe through my nose; I don't think I need any advice".
 For this second type of person I want to mention my own anecdote.
 Before I started really focusing on my breath, I used to think I was already a nasal breather, but when I started paying attention I realized that I was actually taking quite a few mouth breaths throughout the day.
 A sure way to find out is to tape your mouth during the day (even for just 15 minutes or so) and see how easy it is for you.
 I think I probably went from around 80% nose breaths to 99.9% nose breaths by following the strategies listed below (just a wild guess unfortunately because I didn't keep good records); during breathing attacks, I probably went from 10--50% nose breaths to 95% nose breaths.
 So if you already think you are a nasal breather, I would still try paying attention.

-Now, here are the main strategies I recommend for clearing your nose so you can nose breathe more:
+Here are the main strategies I recommend for clearing your nose so you can nose breathe more:

 - Saline spray: works less well than the saline wash, but it's a lot less unpleasant. it doesn't go "deep" enough, which is why it is both less painful and doesn't work as well. i went through about 1.5 bottles of the NeilMed one (lime green color bottle) before my nose improved enough that I didn't need to use it anymore.
 - Saline wash/netipot: tried this once. it works really well for clearing your nose, but it was also quite unpleasant. make sure to never use tap water for this.